 Young people with serious mental health conditions often drop out or are forced out of services between the ages of 18 and 21.
 Policy and funding barriers, lack of attractive treatment models, and poor coordination between and across child and adult systems all contribute to this phenomenon.
-The Transition Policy Consortium includes several strands of work focused on identifying effective strategies for increasing system capacity to meet the needs of young people with serious mental health conditions as they transition into adulthood.
-Particular emphasis will be placed on understanding how state and federal policies encourage or inhibit this sort of system development.
+The Transition Policy Consortium included several strands of work focused on identifying effective strategies for increasing system capacity to meet the needs of young people with serious mental health conditions as they transition into adulthood.
+Particular emphasis was placed on understanding how state and federal policies encourage or inhibit this sort of system development.

-One strand of research is focused on implementation of the Community Support for Transition Inventory (CSTI).
+One strand of research focused on implementation of the Community Support for Transition Inventory (CSTI).
 This inventory was developed to assess services infrastructure available at both community and state levels to support transition aged youth and young adults.
 This infrastructure might include policies, administrative rules, mechanisms for collaboration with partner agencies, and ways of involving youth and family members in decision making.

 Implementing the Peer Support Specialist Role: Peer Support in a Youth-led Drop-in Center examines how a chapter of Youth MOVE National has implemented the Peer Support Specialist role for youth and young adults with serious mental health conditions at drop-in centers for youth.
 The brief covers aspects of training, coaching, supervision, role definition and financing; and describes challenges and solutions.